skitsanos/streamlit-audiogpt/README.md

 If you'd like to contribute to this project, feel free to open an issue or submit a pull request.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://chat.deepseek.com/a/chat/s/LICENSE) file for details.

 ------

 ## Acknowledgments